Menu

 Which activity or sight did you like best?

-Petra: I love food so I really enjoyed trying local food like stockfish.
-It was also an adventure itself to spend the night in an old fisherman cabin.
+Petra: I love food so I really enjoyed trying local dishes like stockfish.
+It was also an adventure to spend the night in an old fisherman's cabin.
 There is a lot of history in these cabins.

 What tips would you give to Lofoten visitors?